cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In this section, we detail the APIs available on the client and server (V)OPRF contexts.
 Each API has the following implicit parameters:

-- GG, a prime-order group implementing the API described below in {{pog}}.
+- GG, a prime-order group implementing the API described in {{pog}}.
 - contextString, a domain separation tag taken from the client or server context.